Venue: ONLINE via Zoom, and CATCH-UP for 10 days.

 Discounted Ticket Price – £99

 All delegates will be supplied with a CPD Certificate.
-This will be sent automatically to all delegates AFTER the conference takes place.
+This will be sent automatically to all delegates AFTER the workshop takes place.